 The second part is from 13 July to October 23rd.

 The third part is from 24th October to February 3rd.
+And the fourth part is 4th February to March 31

 And the fourth part is 4th February to March 31st ending.